 - 1. Check for kinks in the tubing of the fluid supply bags: If a clamp has been located in one spot of the tube for a long period of time, the tube can become kinked, restricting flow even when the clamp is open.
 Massage the tube where the clamps have been to open the tubing again.
 Change positions of clamps often to keep this from reoccurring. - 2.
 Fluid supply bag height: Is the supply bag hung at the appropriate height according to the instruction manual?
 Hanging the supply bags slightly higher for the arms that are not producing enough pressure can create just enough gravity on the fluid to facilitate flow. - 3.
+Vein connection: Are the veins/tubes connected to the manifold correctly?
+Check correct positions in the instruction manual for LF01122U Advanced IV Arm Skin and Vein Replacement Kit.
+Contact Nasco for a FREE instructional video. - 4.
 Check for air bubbles: Make sure you purge the arm of air bubbles.
 Gradually "flush" the system with synthetic blood by slowly opening the supply clamp.
 Allow some blood to pass through the system until the air bubbles have been eliminated in the drain bag.
 Close the clamp on the supply bag and then turn the arm over so it is palm up.
-Slowly open the clamp to allow some blood to pass through and to remove any remaining air that is trapped in the system. - 4.
+Slowly open the clamp to allow some blood to pass through and to remove any remaining air that is trapped in the system. - 5.
 Dried blood left in veins from previous uses: If these are veins that have been used before, you could try running a couple of bags of clear warm water through them.
-There may be some sediment from previous uses lodged within the veins/tubing. - 5.
+There may be some sediment from previous uses lodged within the veins/tubing. - 6.
 Check vein tubing for kinks: Following a skin/vein replacement, it is possible that a vein rolled out of the track or there may also be a slight kink in the tubing.
 This is most likely in the underside of the fingers.
 Flexing the fingers will sometimes work out the kink.
 Try massaging the area of the arm (thumb and fingers) to relocate the vein back within the track of the arm core.
 Also, make sure you haven't pulled the skin on too tight, causing a restriction.
 Skins should be loose fitting, especially around the thumb and finger areas.
 Apply lubrication to help move the veins back into place.